A Father’s Impact on Child Development

 For starters, studies repeatedly show that children without fathers positively present in the home suffer greatly.
 Even before a child is born, their father’s attitudes regarding the pregnancy, behaviors during the prenatal period, and the relationship between their father and mother may indirectly influence risk for adverse birth outcomes.
 In early childhood, studies show that school-aged children with good relationships with their fathers were less likely to experience depression, to exhibit disruptive behavior, or to lie.
 Overall, they were far more likely to exhibit prosocial behavior.

-In adolescence, the implications of fatherless homes are incredible.
+In adolescence, the implications of fatherless homes are incredible, as these children are more likely to experience the effects of poverty.
 Former president George W. Bush even addressed the issue while in office, stating, “Over the past four decades, fatherlessness has emerged as one of our greatest social problems.
 We know that children who grow up with absent-fathers can suffer lasting damage.
 They are more likely to end up in poverty or drop out of school, become addicted to drugs, have a child out of wedlock, or end up in prison.
 Fatherlessness is not the only cause of these things, but our nation must recognize it is an important factor.”

 Narratively speaking, many individuals can attest to the fact that the lasting impact of a father in child’s life cannot be denied.
 Many would admit that they have struggled with feelings of abandonment and low self-esteem, due to the lack of a father’s love in their lives.
 Some have turned to drugs, alcohol, risky sexual activities, unhealthy relationships, or other destructive behaviors to numb the pains of fatherlessness.